Special effects of Terminator 2: Judgment Day: Time travel

 Unlike in The Terminator, where time travel was concealed through the use of editing cuts, the T-800's time travel-assisted arrival in 1995 is shown in full.
 Live-action flashes and sparks were combined with rotoscoped effects developed by Fantasy II.
 They plotted where lighting effects were in each frame and filmed a Tesla coil emitting electricity against a black background, drawing the emissions to the necessary point in the frame.
 For the "time bubble", described as a sphere of energy, Fantasy II filmed down the length of a 10 inch plexiglass tube with lights and a pan of dry ice at the opposite end.
-It was filmed at six frames per second, which according to Warren created an "unusual effect."
+It was filmed at six frames per second, which according to Warren created an "unusual effect".
 The accompanying black sphere was rotoscope animation, appearing in only 20 frames.
-The whole effect took about nine hours to complete and about thirty-two passes on the optical printer to composite everything.
-The team also had to create numerous mattes to blend their effect into the live-action debris billowing about such as newspapers and other detritus.
+The whole effect took about nine hours to complete and about 32 passes on the optical printer to composite.
+The team also had to create numerous mattes to blend their effect into the live-action billowing debris.